input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     - take the services' id that have exactly one type and service endpoint's string with no deletion data attach to them
     - construct a list of services that have the mentioned `id`s as `id` and add as `type` and `service_endpoint`, the corresponding only elements that have no deletion time associated to them.
 This leaves us with a list of active keys, and a list of active services.
+- If we obtain a non-empty list of contexts, we keep it without changes

 ### Constructing a JSON-LD DID document

-If both of the lists are empty, we have that the DID has been deactivated, and we can return an empty JSON object.
+If the services' and keys' lists obtained in the previous section are empty, we have that the DID has been deactivated, and we can return an empty JSON object.

 NOTE: The protocol rules guarantee that if the list of keys is empty, then the list of services must be empty.
 If this is not the case, then this indicates an implementation error.